Fluid Creativity through Expressive Painting & Butoh

 Structure & Itinerary

-Daily Schedule ( Sunday _ Friday)
+Daily Schedule (Sunday - Friday)

-Theory on the creative process
+Theory on the creative process & the mysteries of tuning in.

-Painting exercises and practice
+Painting exercises and practice in a fully equipped studio.

 Butoh theory and philosophy

-Wednesday: Day of Integration
+Wednesday: Day of Integration, rest & creative digestion.

-Road trip around the island
+Road trip around the island to connect with nature

 Workshop Components